code16/sharp/docs/building-entity-form.md

 To make it work, you have two options:

-- add a ".text" suffix to your field key in the rules:
+Either add a ".text" suffix to your field key in the rules:

     public function rules()
     {